 - Layer - Point layer

-The order of the column is not significant.
-You can move the columns.
-It's not an issue if the files contains extra columns generated by the survey equipment.
+The order of the column is not significant; you can move the columns as long as the letter is in the same order as its respective column.
+It's not an issue if the files contain extra columns generated by the survey equipment.
 Virtual Surveyor only reads the data in the columns with PXYZD headers.

-You can easily import a well formatted CSV file.
-Drag and drop the file in the project view or click on choose files in the bottom section of the project view.
-Your points are automatically added in a new layer.
+You can easily import a well-formatted CSV file.
+Drag and drop the file in the Project View or click on choose files in the bottom section of the project view.
+Your points are automatically added to a new layer.

-To illustrate the point file import, lets see how to add total station data to model the terrain under a bridge.
-It is not possible to see the terrain under the bridge on the initial drone dataset.
+To illustrate the point file import, see the steps and images below to add total station data to model the terrain under a bridge.
+It is not possible to see the terrain under the bridge with the initial drone dataset.